naturalis/HTS-barcode-checker/README.md

 		show help message and exit

 	-i <fasta file>, --input_file <fasta file>
-		input data in FASTA format
+		input data in FASTA format.
+The HTS-barcode-checker is limited to a set of a 100 sequences when running an online BLAST.

 	-o <output file>, --output_file <output file>
 		results file in TSV format. if '-' is provided, output is to STDOUT